Compression Socks & Support Hoses

-Compression socks & stockings are used on the legs to provide intervention against pain and achiness, to treat venous insufficiency, embolism, and lymphedema, to manage acute venous illnesses, or to prevent these illnesses, including deep vein thrombosis (DVT).
-The intervention consists of a support hose, zippered compression socks or circulation socks that fit over the limb to provide pressure.
+Compression socks & stockings, also referred to as compression support hoses or support stockings, are used on the legs to provide intervention against pain and achiness, to treat venous insufficiency, embolism, and lymphedema, to manage acute venous illnesses, or to prevent these illnesses, including deep vein thrombosis (DVT).
+The intervention consists of a support hose, zippered socks or circulation socks that fit over the limb to provide pressure.
 This pressure constricts the veins, bringing the vein walls and valves closer together, resulting in an increase of blood and lymph flow.
 The flow increase improves the removal of waste and the flow of nutrients and oxygen to the limbs.
 Swelling and pain diminish, and the patient feels much better.
 Medical compression socks for men and compression socks for women are the same in most respects.

 What Are Compression Socks Used For?

 The chart below depicts the venous flow of a healthy vein (left), a thrombosis vein (center) and an embolus vein (right).
 Compressing the veins in the limbs allows the valves in the veins to function to reduce the effects of gravity on the flow of fluid.
 As the veins dilate, the valves do not operate properly.
 When the veins constrict, fluid velocity increases and blood flows back to the heart and lungs more normally.